KenKundert/inform/README.rst

 =========

-A light-weight package with few dependencies that provides various print-like functions to communicate to user with logging and output control.
+A light-weight package with few dependencies that provides various print-like functions to communicate to the user.
+Messenger provides logging and output control.

 Defines a collection of 'print' functions (messengers) that have different roles.
 These functions are declared under the Messengers section and include *log*, *comment*, *narrate*, *display*, *output*, *debug*, *warn*, *error*, *fatal* and *panic*.
-Each of these functions takes arguments like the standard print function: unnamed arguments must all be strings and they are joined together to produce the output, the named arguments act to control the process.
+Each of these functions takes arguments like the standard print function: unnamed arguments are converted to strings and joined together to produce the output, the named arguments act to control the process.
 The available controls (named arguments) are:

 sep=' ':
    Specifies the string used to join the unnamed arguments.